daormar/debasher/doc/design_doc_resident.md

   - *What gets a position.* Every queued item (`DATA`, `BARRIER`, `INTERACT`, `CLOSE`), starting at 1; only `DATA` is replayed. `HELLO` never reaches the queue.
-Anything that starts a round from inside the node, such as a snapshot timer, goes through the same hook, so `processed_upto` is always defined; 0 means that nothing had been processed.
+Anything that starts a round from inside the node, such as a snapshot timer, goes through the same hook, so `capture_pos` is always defined; 0 means that nothing had been processed.
-  - *Checkpoint schema.* Version 2 adds `processed_upto`: the position of the item whose processing captured the node state (a peer's first marker, or the `INTERACT` that started the round), taken when the round opens and not when it closes. `closed_ports` joined it later the same day, and `out_seq` and `last_seq` will join the same version in their own steps, since the branch is not released.
-A node restored from a checkpoint numbers after its `processed_upto` (from the last piece on, after the larger of that and the last record of its log).
+  - *Checkpoint schema.* Version 2 adds `capture_pos`: the position of the item whose processing captured the node state (a peer's first marker, or the `INTERACT` that started the round), taken when the round opens and not when it closes. `closed_ports` joined it later the same day, and `out_seq` and `last_seq` will join the same version in their own steps, since the branch is not released.
+A node restored from a checkpoint numbers after its `capture_pos` (from the last piece on, after the larger of that and the last record of its log).
 A checkpoint of version 1 is refused.
-- **`CLOSE`** means that the writer has finished for good, and only that. **A halt sends none (decided and done on 2026-09-20).** Measured with real runs of a producer and a consumer that halt, with the earlier behavior: the producer's `CLOSE` reached the consumer's input log after its `processed_upto` in 38 of 40 halts, and in 0 of 40 when the producer's checkpoint was slow, because the consumer had stopped reading by then.
-Whether a halt left a `CLOSE` in the log was a race between the two nodes, and the rule that a `CLOSE` after `processed_upto` closes the port when the log is replayed would have closed, at a resume, the ports of producers that were coming back.
+- **`CLOSE`** means that the writer has finished for good, and only that. **A halt sends none (decided and done on 2026-09-20).** Measured with real runs of a producer and a consumer that halt, with the earlier behavior: the producer's `CLOSE` reached the consumer's input log after its `capture_pos` in 38 of 40 halts, and in 0 of 40 when the producer's checkpoint was slow, because the consumer had stopped reading by then.
+Whether a halt left a `CLOSE` in the log was a race between the two nodes, and the rule that a `CLOSE` after `capture_pos` closes the port when the log is replayed would have closed, at a resume, the ports of producers that were coming back.
 For a writer that has finished, the reader hands the `CLOSE` to the brain thread like any other item, so it is logged, and **then keeps reading but drops everything that